wp-plugins/auto-hide-admin-bar/readme.txt

 This plugin makes the new Admin Bar disappear.
 When hovering over the top of the site, the Admin Bar is back on screen.
 You end up with more screen real estate and the added functionality of the WordPress Admin Bar.
-If you have any comments, please leave a replay at http://www.nostromo.nl/wordpress-plugins/auto-hide-admin-bar
+If you have any comments or questions, please leave a reply at http://www.nostromo.nl/wordpress-plugins/auto-hide-admin-bar

 == Installation ==